jorgensd/dolfinx-tutorial/_sources/chapter2/nonlinpoisson.md

 and the coefficients $q(u)$ makes the problem non-linear (unless q(u) is constant in $u$).

 ## Variational  formulation
-As usual, we multiply the PDE by a test function $v\in \hat{V}$, integrate over the domain, and integrate second-order derivatives byparts.
-The boundary integrals arisng from integration by parts vanishes wherever we employ Dirichlet conditions.
+As usual, we multiply the PDE by a test function $v\in \hat{V}$, integrate over the domain, and integrate second-order derivatives by parts.
+The boundary integrals arising from integration by parts vanishes wherever we employ Dirichlet conditions.
 The resulting variational formulation of our model problem becomes:

 Find $u\in V$ such that
 \begin{align}